Who Is A Lone Worker

 • Implementing Standard Operating Procedures (SOP’s)

-• Locking and securing place of work
+• Locking and securing a place of work

 • Implementing correct incident reporting procedures